slowernews/wisdom-tldr/chapters/chapter_appendix.md

 - entrepreneurship vs investment - 2 different mentalities.
 - auctions ao contrario! vendo por 40mil. o q venderes dai para cima 50% é para ti!
 - analise fundamental e técnica no poker como nas accoes. spectrum entre dois opostos.
 Crashes are typical of complex systems.
-- good investors don't sell investment advice.
-- a great reason to buy instead of renting is taht you get to fire your landlord -- naval ravikant
+- a great reason to buy instead of renting is that you get to fire your landlord. -- naval ravikant
-> *"All the benefits in life come from compound interest - relationship, money, habits - anything of importance."
+> *"All returns in life, weather in wealth, relationships or knowledge come from compound interest."
 -- Naval Ravikant*
--->
+- 400% up is equivalent to 80% down.
+And when you look at graphs use log scale.
+Linear is uninformative. -- nassim taleb
+- the best investments are "buy and forget." -- naval
+- Markets do find truth - first by moving up to the last FOMO buyer, then by moving down to the first HODLer. -- naval
+- the memorial day we remember our unrealized gains. -- naval
+- the two biggest investing mistakes are panic buying and panic selling. -- naval
+- today, people with moderate incomes, are forced to speculate or live in poverty.
+- money just comes to me, because I know where to stand. -- chelsea lazkani
+- when volatility or drawdowns are large, the price contains no information. -- nassim taleb
+- good investors don't sell investment advice not talk about their returns.
+- the larger the herd, the lower the returns. -- naval -->

 > *"I succeeded because I have a long attention span. (...)
 Waiting helps you as an investor, and a lot of people just can’t stand to wait."